 During his drumming career, Chris has had many achievements in solo competitions, band competitions, and teaching.
 He has also traveled throughout North America and Europe, performing and competing.
 Highlights include traveling several times to the World Pipe Band Championships in Glasgow, Scotland, and the Festival Interceltique de Lorient, in Lorient, Brittany.

 As well as teaching The College drumming curriculum, Chris also develops and leads drumming workshops throughout the year.
-Chris composes original drum scores for the Grade 2 and Grade 5 College of Piping bands, as well as the Highland Storm show.
-Under Chris’s direction in 2011, The College of Piping Pipe Band’s Grade 4 drummers won the best drum corps title as part of the North American Pipe Band Championship win in Grade 4, and in 2012 the band placed 5th at the World Pipe Band Championships in their first year in Grade 3.
-The senior band now competes in Grade 2.
+Chris composes original drum scores for the Grade 3 and Grade 5 College of Piping bands, as well as the Highland Storm show.
+Under Chris’s direction in 2011, The College of Piping Pipe Band Grade 4 drummers won the best drum corps title as part of the North American Pipe Band Championship win in Grade 4, and in 2012 the band placed 5th at the World Pipe Band Championships in their first year in Grade 3.